 Does your Child Exhibit Symptoms of Congenital Foot Disorders?
-Get Expert Advice from Family Foot and Ankle Specialists in Wyandotte and Oak Park, MI.
+Get Expert Advice from Family Foot and Ankle Specialists in Wyandotte and Southfield, MI.

 Congenital foot disorders are foot and ankle disorders found in newborns, meaning the child is born with the problem.
 In many cases, these issues may just be observed while others may need treatment using non-surgical techniques.
 However, it is best to consult a foot and ankle specialist to be sure the right treatment is provided early on in the child's life.

 Clubfoot (congenital talipes equinovarus or talipes equinovarus) the tendons of the foot are shortened and the bones unusually shaped, while the Achilles tendon is tightened causing a well-characterized inward and downward pointing of the foot.
 Also, the soles of the foot may face each other.
 In most cases of clubfoot, both feet are affected.
 When not treated, the patient tends to walk on the sides of the feet or ankles.
 Other characteristics include: